babs4sure86/London-house-price/README.md

 # How can we predict house price from its features?
 ## Introduction
 Real estate is a lucrative business that has attracted great investments in recent times.
 In order to be competitive in business, real estate agents needs to be able to value a house easily and appropriately before they can invest in such property.
-The business question that I seek to answer is: How can real estate agents predict house price from a number of house features such that the house is not under-valued or over-valued.
+The business question that I seek to answer is: How can real estate agents predict house price from a number of house features such that the house is not under-valued or over-valued?.
 This is critical, as agents want to avoid under-valuation to maximize profit and also avoid over-valuation to prevent the property from staying too long in the market.
  To address this, house prices including their features were scraped from zoopla website, a popular property letting and sale website in the England.
 The data were scrapped in json format and then converted to csv format to be used for this project.
 ### Data collection
 The house price data was scrapped from zoopla website.